Carlos Ramirez-Rosa: Chicago Immigration Policy Working Group

-Affordable housing and development
+Housing and development

+Ramirez-Rosa has proposed to downzone Milwaukee Avenue and the Logan Square, restricting the supply of housing and other development in the area.
+He thwarted the construction of a 60-unit apartment building on the lot of a vacant bakery.

-Ramirez-Rosa has supported the development of a number of affordable housing projects in his ward.
-He championed the construction of a 100-unit, all-affordable transit-oriented development to replace a city-owned parking lot next to the Logan Square Blue Line station.
+Ramirez-Rosa supported the construction of a 100-unit, all-affordable transit-oriented development to replace a city-owned parking lot next to the Logan Square Blue Line station.
 In Albany Park, he supported the construction of a 48-unit, all-affordable development called the "Oso Apartments."
 After a fire destroyed the sole public library in his ward, he supported rebuilding the library on a new site where it would be co-located with affordable housing.

-In addition to supporting affordable housing, Ramirez-Rosa has advocated for rent control, and other policies to stabilize housing and address displacement.
+In addition to supporting affordable housing, Ramirez-Rosa has advocated for rent control.
 In 2021, he sponsored successful ordinances to establish minimum density requirements, and a demolition impact fee for portions of his ward facing high displacement.
 Ramirez-Rosa argued these ordinances would help preserve naturally-occurring affordable housing.

 In 2020, Ramirez-Rosa supported the legalization of accessory dwelling units in much of his ward.
 He has supported historic preservationist efforts in his district, including the allocation of $250,000 in public landmark funds to help restore Logan Square's Minnekirken.

-Ramirez-Rosa supported a major overhaul of Milwaukee Avenue and the Logan Square traffic circle to improve pedestrian and traffic safety.
 In November 2018, He supported the creation of the First Nations Garden on a large city-owned lot in his ward.
 The First Nations Garden was created by American Indian youth as a place to heal and connect back to nature.
 The garden was inaugurated with a land acknowledgement ceremony that included a Chicago City Council resolution passed by Ramirez-Rosa that acknowledged Chicago as an "indigenous landscape."